 These routes alone represent approximately 4.4 billion people, or about 63 per cent of the world’s population and 29 per cent of global GDP.
 With an overall objective of increasing regional trade and encouraging economic cooperation, China has also made it clear the initiative is open to all countries – not only those along the Belt and Road – and in January of 2018 invited Latin American and Caribbean countries to join.

 At the outset, BRI has focused on building or improving the physical infrastructure along the routes including rail lines, ports, power grids and telecommunications networks, which will facilitate the flow of goods and services.
-As Helen Wong, HSBC Chief Executive for Greater China, explains, as the infrastructure improves cities and countries will become better connected.
+The infrastructure improves cities and countries will become better connected.
 That connectivity will lead to other economic activity and development, which will increase regional trade.

 Outlook for China